Intego Review: Quick Expert Summary

 Synchronize enables you to sync files between multiple devices.
 Once you make a change to a file on your Mac, the same file located on your external drive will also change.
 This could be useful if you use multiple devices — such as an iMac at your office and a MacBook for when you’re traveling.

-And Restore does what exactly it says — restores the backups made on your external drive.
+And Restore does exactly what it says — restores the backups on your external drive.

-Overall, Personal Backup is probably the best backup tool I’ve come across for Mac users.
+Overall, Personal Backup is probably the best macOS backup tool out there.
 Apple’s Time Machine isn’t bad, but Intego’s Personal Backup allows more customization and has more features, which ultimately makes it more useful.
 This is also a pretty unique feature across all antivirus products.
 Bitdefender has a Time Machine Protection feature in its macOS software, but it’s not as good as Intego’s.

 VPN (Virtual Private Network)

-Privacy Protection comes with most of the same features and benefits as Private Internet Access (PIA)’s VPN, including its military-grade 256-bit AES encryption, no logs policy, kill switch, access to PIA’s servers in 75+ countries, and much more.
+Privacy Protection comes with most of the features of PIA’s VPN, including its military-grade 256-bit AES encryption, no logs policy, kill switch, access to PIA’s servers in 90+ countries, and much more.
 However, PIA is only slightly more expensive, and it also comes with mobile device support, Tor support (The Onion Router), and data breach monitoring.
 So given it’s a separate subscription anyway, you might be better off just subscribing directly with PIA.

 Intego’s Privacy Protection also includes: